diagrams/diagrams-doc/doc/arrow.rst

 Connecting Points
 =================

-A typical use case for an arrow is two connect two points, having an arrow pointing from one to the other.
+A typical use case for an arrow is to connect two points, having an arrow pointing from one to the other.
 The function `arrowBetween'` connects two points.